|

 - BAIRRE:

-Old form of Irish Barra, meaning
+Old Irish form of Gaelic Barra, meaning

 "fair-headed."